peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>other</i>: An arbitrary-precision binary float.
+ * <i>other</i>: The parameter <i>other</i>
+is not documented yet.

 <b>Return Value:</b>

-Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value or if  <i>other</i>
- is null, or 0 if both values are equal.
+Less than 0 if this object's value is less than the other value, or greater than 0 if this object's value is greater than the other value or if "other" is null, or 0 if both values are equal.

 ### CompareToSignal